Archibald Knox Timeline

 1902

-NOTE: 1900 - 1904 have generally been given as the dates for Knox in Sulby and it is posible that he could have rented
+NOTE: 1900 - 1904 have generally been given as the dates for Knox in Sulby and it is possible that he could have rented there before buying the property.
+However, he definitely did not leave before 1905.

 Whilst at Sulby Knox was instrumental in starting the reading room and was on the Board of Lezayre School.

-Liberty & Co. launch their new pewter range "Tudric" and Archibald Knox was their main, but not sole, designer.
+Liberty & Co. launch their new pewter range "Tudric" and Knox was their main, but not sole, designer.

 1905

-Archibald Knox left Sulby as he was told there was an unpaid mortgage on the property and he moved back to London.
+Archibald Knox left Sulby as he was told there was an unpaid mortgage on the property and moved back to London.

 1912

-Archibald left in a rage and much of his work he consigned to a wastepaper basket.
-Only because it was saved by a
+Archibald left in a rage and consigned much of his work to a waste-paper basket.
+We only have this work because it was saved by a student, Denise Tuckfield (after marriage Denise Wren).
+She donated 134 such items to the Victoria and Albert Museum in London.

-and Albert Museum in London by Denise Wren.
-These works include designs and also early sketches for the Deer's Cry which
+These works include designs and also early sketches for the Deer's Cry.

-and Craft.
-The Guild continued Knox's legacy and teaching methods and held many large exhibitions in London over its 25 year life.
-Two of
+Hearing of Knox's departure his students at Kingston College left en masse and formed the Knox Guild of Design and Craft.
+The Guild continued Knox's legacy and teaching methods and held many large exhibitions in London over its 25-year life.
+We owe much to Winifred Tuckfield and Denise Wren (nee Tuckfield), two of the founder students for saving Knox's work.

 1913